 # 39 You must believe in the product or products sold through your organization.
 If you don’t believe in what you are selling you won’t do very well in the business.
 The products must be great quality and provide an amazing value to both customers and distributors.

-In review, these are my favorite quotes from Richard Kall quotes from his book “The Definitive Guide to Network Marketing.”
+In review, these are my favorite quotes from Richard Kall quotes from his great book “The Definitive Guide to Network Marketing.”
 Overall, I give the book 4 of 5 stars.
 I think it is worth reading two or three times, so you can learn from the Grand Master himself.

 On a side note, if you have ever worked with Richard Kall personally, I would love to hear from you.
 Please leave a comment below to share your story, or to tell me which quote listed above is your favorite.
 You can check out this link to get a free copy of the book.